-Passing By at Tristan Bates
+Passing By at the Tristan Bates Theatre

 Much more than just another romantic comedy, Andrew Keates’ production of Passing By by Martin Sherman is a dynamic portrait of two men in love that delightfully captures the nuances of a meaningful relationship left unexplored.

 Following a one-night encounter it seems unlikely that Toby and Simon will meet again, but when isolation and illness drive the duo together they begin to see past their shortcomings and appreciate one another for who they truly are.

 The play stars James Cartwright and Rik Makarem – the pair are effervescent and charming together, recreating the subtle imperfections and sometimes obvious faults that mark genuine chemistry in a relationship.
 The realistic way in which the young men cope with commonplace difficulties and the uncertainty of the future is relatable and engages the viewer on a more substantial level.